Grizzly bear: Subspecies in North America

 In 1963, Rausch reduced the number of North American subspecies to one, Ursus arctos middendorffi.
 Further testing of Y-chromosomes is required to yield an accurate new taxonomy with different subspecies.
 Coastal grizzlies, often referred to by the popular but geographically redundant synonym of "brown bear" or "Alaskan brown bear" are larger and darker than inland grizzlies, which is why they, too, were considered a different species from grizzlies.
 Kodiak Grizzly Bears were also at one time considered distinct.
-Therefore, at one time there were five different "species" of brown bear, including three in North America.
+Therefore, at one time the thought was there were five different "species" of brown bear, including three in North America.